Subregular nilpotent orbits and explicit character formulas for modules over affine Lie algebras: Possible generalizations

 \subsection{Non-simply laced case}

 Recall that in this paper we restrict ourselves to the simply laced case.
 One can consider arbitrary simple Lie algebra $\mathfrak{g}$.
-Using the approach similar to the one in this paper it should be possible to obtain explicit formulas for characters of certain $\widehat{\mathfrak{g}}$-modules $L(\La)$ (``corresponding'' to the subregular cell in $\widehat{W}$).
-We plan to return to this in future.
-The relevant question here is the explicit description of the $\widehat{W}$-module $K^{Z_e}(\B_e)$ ($e$ is a subregular nilpotent of $\mathfrak{g}^\vee$).
+Using an approach similar to the one in this paper it should be possible to obtain explicit formulas for characters of certain $\widehat{\mathfrak{g}}$-modules $L(\Lambda )$ (``corresponding'' to the subregular cell in $\widehat{W}$).
+We plan to return to this in the future.\footnote{This will be done in the joint paper \cite{KS} of the third author and Kenta Suzuki.} The relevant question here is the explicit description of the $\widehat{W}$-module $K^{Z_{e}}({\cal B}_{e})$ ($e$ is a subregular nilpotent of $\mathfrak{g}^{\vee}$).
 Let us describe the conjectural answer.

-\begin{Rem} Note that the $\widehat{W}$-module $K(\B_e)$ is described in \cite[Section 6]{lu_notes_aff}. \end{Rem}
+\begin{Rem} Note that the $\widehat{W}$-module $K({\cal B}_{e})$ is described in \cite[Section 6]{lu_notes_aff}. \end{Rem}

-Consider the affine Lie algebra $\widehat{\mathfrak{g}}$ and the corresponding (affine) Weyl group $\widehat{W}$ (see Section \ref{aff_Weyl_grp_g} or \cite{ka}, \cite[Section 1.6]{lu_monod}).
-Our goal is to describe the $\widehat{W}$-module structure on $K^{Z_e}(\B_e)$.
-The Dynkin diagram of $(\widehat{\mathfrak{g}})^\vee$ can be obtained from a simply laced affine Dynkin diagram by folding (see for example \cite[Section 14.1.5]{lu_quant_book}).
+Consider the affine Lie algebra $\widehat{\mathfrak{g}}$ and the corresponding (affine) Weyl group $\widehat{W}$ (see Section~\ref{aff_Weyl_grp_g} or \cite{ka}, \cite[Section 1.6]{lu_monod}).
+Our goal is to describe the $\widehat{W}$-module structure on $K^{Z_{e}}({\cal B}_{e})$.
+The Dynkin diagram of $(\widehat{\mathfrak{g}})^{\vee}$ can be obtained from a simply laced affine Dynkin diagram by folding (see for example \cite[Section 14.1.5]{lu_quant_book}).
 We denote the simply laced affine Lie algebra above by $\mathfrak{k}$ and denote by $W(\mathfrak{k})$ its Weyl group.

-\begin{Rem} Note that $\widehat{\mathfrak{g}}^\vee$ is a {\em{twisted}} affine Lie algebra (see Example \ref{ex_g_to_k}). \end{Rem}
+\begin{Rem} Note that $(\widehat{\mathfrak{g}})^{\vee}$ is a {\textit{twisted}} affine Lie algebra (see Example~\ref{ex_g_to_k}). \end{Rem}